 The registered number of employees includes all permanent and temporary employees who have employment or membership contracts (where part of membership is an employment relationship) with their employers.
 Whether they are actually at work or not (e.g., for being ill, on holiday, military training, etc.) makes no difference.
 Women on maternity and child-care leaves, persons on parental leave, persons having contracts for work other than contracts of employment, etc. are excluded.
 However, persons on parental leave and simultaneously carrying out work under employment contract are included, namely in the registered number of employees of the employer they carry out the work for.
-The average registered number of employees for individual months.
-The average registered number of employees for a month is the sum of the number of actual persons in the individual days of the month of a reference period (including public holidays and days off) divided by the full number of calendar days off is the number of employees in the previous day.
-Conversion to the f/t equivalent is made for employees working part-time, employees employee casionally (on call), employees under the age of 18, and employees having parallel secondary job.
+The average registered number of employees is computed as the arithmetic mean of the average registered numbers of employees for individual months.
+The average registered number of employees for a month is the sum of the number of actual persons in the individual days of the month of a reference period (including public holidays and days off) divided by the full number of calendar days of the month concerned. in the calculation, the number of employees for the public holidays and days off is the number of employees in the previous day.
+Conversion to the f/t equivalent is made for employees working part-time, employees employed occasionally (on call), employees under the age of 18, and employees having parallel secondary job.